Manifold Markov chain Monte Carlo methods for Bayesian inference in diffusion models: Conclusions further directions

 \section{Conclusions \& further directions}

 We have introduced a methodology for calibrating a wide class of diffusion-driven models.
 Our approach is based on recasting the inferential problem as one of exploring a posterior supported on a manifold, the structure of the latter determined by the observational constraints on the generative model.
 Once this viewpoint is adopted, available techniques from the literature on constrained \ac{hmc} can be called upon to allow for effective traversing of the high-dimensional latent space.
-We have further shown that the Markovian structure of the model can be exploited to design a methodology with computational complexity that scales linearly with the resolution of the time-discretisation and the number of observation times.
+We have further shown that the Markovian structure of the model can be exploited to design a methodology with computational complexity that scales linearly with both the resolution of the time-discretisation and the number of observation times.

-A critical argument put forward via the methodology developed in this work is that practitioners working with \ac{sde} models are now provided with the option to refer to a \emph{single}, and at a large extent automated, algorithmic framework for Bayesian calibration of their models.
+A critical argument put forward via the methodology developed in this work is that practitioners working with \ac{sde} models are now provided with the option to refer to a \emph{single} and \emph{highly automated}, algorithmic framework for Bayesian calibration of their models.
 This algorithmic framework employs efficient Hamiltonian dynamics and adheres to all sought out criteria listed in Remark~\ref{rem:criteria}.